Can you have a successful business online by filming fitness classes? Yes.

 Social media is great for creating an audience, but to make money filming fitness classes you need to get your followers to other sites.

 Thinkific is where we host our classes.
-It’s a great platform we chose it because it is geared towards education.
+It’s a great platform we chose because it is geared towards education.
 You can create your landing pages easily and they have a great back end plus good customer support.
 For the cost, they have different monthly payment options depending on what you need.

 They also have launched a $1 Million Entrepreneur Growth Fund where they mentor you in starting your online business.